+Supplemental Figure 7: Galbut virus does not show evidence of a bimodal or trimodal infection pattern.

 Galbut virus reassortment is more common between genotypes than across genotypes

-We next wanted to look for evidence of reassortment among galbut virus segments and between galbut virus and chaq virus.
-We generated tanglegrams of all possible combinations of galbut virus and galbut virus and chaq virus.

-There is some evidence of reassortment among galbut virus segments.
-One sample collected from Colorado in 2023 (2023 500-M-61-2) is classified as genotype A in all segments but RNAs 1 and 2 are on an isolated branch within A while RNA 3 is in clade A.1 (Fig. 9, 10 & 11).
+Reassortment – the shuffling of genome segments following co-infection is typical for viruses with segmented genomes [REF PMID 30212586].
+There was evidence of reassortment among galbut virus segments.
+As one of many examples, sample 500-M-61-2, from Colorado in 2023, is classified as genotype A in all segments but RNAs 1 and 2 are on an isolated branch within A while RNA 3 is in clade A.1 (Fig. 9, 10 & 11).
 Another sample collected in the same location (2023 500-M-60) has two RNA 3 segments, one of each genotype while the RNA 1 and 2 segments indicate no partial segments and fall within genotype B (Fig. 9, 10 & 11).
 Within genotypes there is evidence of more diversity.
 For example, galbut virus RNA 2 of a 2023 Colorado sample (500-F-67) is clustered with Pennsylvania samples but in RNA 3 it is more similar to several samples from Maine and Colorado (Fig. 9, 10 & 11).

+Two challenges: 1) short branch lengths, particularly within the galbut A clade 2) co-infection.

 It was extremely rare for a galbut virus genotype B to also have chaq virus.
 There were five exceptions to this shown in our tanglegrams.
 Two were samples with complete galbut virus coinfections of genotypes A and B (ME-M-7 & Penn-F-4); it is likely that the chaq virus associated with these samples is part of the clade A sequences (Fig. 12, 13 & 14).
 The third exception to this is a Pennsylvania sample (Penn-F-6) with two RNA 2 sequences one of each genotype but no RNA 1 or 3 coding complete sequences (Fig. 13).
 The only exception that appears to be a true chaq virus infection of a galbut virus B genotype is a sample from Maine that had two chaq virus sequences but galbut virus sequences that fall within genotype B. The chaq virus sequences associated with this sample are part of different chaq virus clades (Fig. 12, 13 & 14).